 Whether Norse or Greek in origin, each god or goddess has a particular domain they oversee or over which they exercise dominion.

-There is considerable overlap between Norse and Greek gods as far as the categories of specialization.
+There is considerable overlap between Norse and Greek gods regarding the categories of specialization.

 Norse Gods: Aesir and Vanir